 Sung by all.

-O Lamb of God that takest away the sin of the world, grant us thy peace.
+Lamb of God, you take away the sin of the world.
+Grant us peace.

 All people are welcome to receive the Holy Communion.
 The Holy Communion is distributed at the altar rail and the church greeters will invite people to come forward one row at a time.
 You are welcome to kneel or stand to receive.
 You may receive Holy Communion in either, or both the bread and the wine.
 Gluten free bread is available; if you prefer gluten free, please ask the priest distributing the bread.
 Receive the bread in your open and outstretched hands, responding, Amen.
 The wine is offered from a common cup.
 To receive please assist by helping guide the cup to your lips.
 If you prefer not to receive the cup, cross your arms across your chest.
 If you prefer to receive a blessing rather than the bread and wine of communion, again, cross your arms over your chest as the priest comes to distribute the bread and the priest will bless you.